Skip to main content

 A block of flats at night

-Members of the House of Lords will begin their detailed examination of the Renters' Rights Bill in committee on Tuesday 22 April.
+Members of the House of Lords resume their detailed examination of the Renters' Rights Bill in committee stage on Monday 12 May.

 The Renters' Rights Bill seeks to abolish fixed term assured tenancies and assured shorthold tenancies.
 It will also impose obligations on landlords and others in relation to rented homes and temporary and supported accommodation.